why Canoo Inc. [GOEV] is a Good Choice for Investors After New Price Target of $10.33

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Registrants will hear from leadership about technology, business and go to market strategies and see the vehicle lineup.

-The results of the trading session contributed to over 26246511 shares changing hands.
-Over the past one week, the price volatility of Canoo Inc. stands at 13.13% while the volatility over the past one month is 9.46%.

-The market cap for GOEV stock reached $2.61 billion, with 243.79 million shares outstanding and 99.19 million shares in the current float.
-Compared to the average trading volume of 5.09M shares, GOEV reached a trading volume of 26246511 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.39M shares, GOEV reached a trading volume of 31622448 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Canoo Inc. [GOEV]?